 915 Elm St., Perrysburg

-This pool is open Saturday, May 25 through Sunday, August 11, with operation hours Sunday through Saturday, 1pm-8:30pm.
+This pool is open now through Sunday, August 15, with operation hours Sunday through Saturday, 1pm-8:30pm.
 Admission is $12 for non-residents aged 6 and up, payable by cash or credit card.
 All children ages 5 and under, regardless of residency, get free admission.
 Residents of Perrysburg or the Perrysburg City School District are eligible to purchase a season pass.
 The pool restricts the number of passes sold until after the swim team championship meets in mid-July, after which the fee is half-price.
+Bonus: This pool is dog-friendly!
 Need more info?
 Call 419-872-7966 or visit ci.perrysburg.oh.us.

 6940 Maplewood Ave., Sylvania